bmckenzie93/wild-water-world/README.md

 # 1/28/20 Tuesday (11:00pm) {
   I re-designed and simplified the sign up form.
 I began to write the javascript for the adding a team member functionality as well.
 I will re-write this using a ul instead of a div with paragraphs in it next time.
 }

+# 1-29-20 (4:30pm) {
+  I looked into a front end course at lane college that would take a year to complete...
+I can get a job in that kind of time!
+Here we go.

+  I got so much done in javscript today, I am really proud of myself.
+I was able to code the functionality of adding team members to a list and counting them whenever one is added or removed.
+There is also a limit of 5 team members implemented.
+There is some validation as well.
+I am so proud of myself, I know that I am really learning.
+}